How long do ducks live as a pet?

-Can ducks live for 20 years?
+Can a duck live 20 years?

 Ducks, on average, will live between 5 and 10 years, depending on the breed, but they can live much longer – some for as many as 20 years – if they are well-cared for.

-Do ducks make good pets?
+Are ducks good pets?

 Do ducks love their owners?

 As mentioned earlier, ducks are very playful and friendly birds.
 And yes, they do like hugs.
 Once a duck has imprinted on you, they will not only recognize you but will also love when you hug them and cuddle with them.
 Ducks love attention and affection.

 What is a duck’s life cycle?

 The Life Cycle of a Duck The female will lay 5-12 eggs.
 She will sit on them to keep them warm, so they can hatch into ducklings.
 The eggs will usually hatch within 28 days.
 The duck will guard the ducklings from other predators.
 The ducklings can fly within 5-8 weeks, so they migrate to where the weather is warmer.